MaxLeap/Docs/en/UserManual/Guide/Overview.md

 You can create a user segment based on analysis results and any combination of user attributes.
 Then you can analyze different behavior of certain user segment and customize app experience and marketing campaign.

 ##Marketing: Precise Promotion
-Your marketing campaign will be more effective and precise with LAS Cloud Service.
-A typical LAS app marketing can be summarized as follows:
+Your marketing campaign will be more effective and precise with Leap Cloud Service.
+A typical Leap Cloud app marketing can be summarized as follows:

 1. Marketers check analysis report and plan a campaign based on marketing history, current user engagement and payment.
 2. Send different push notifications or in-app messages to different segments.